Mulubwa17/Food_order_delivery_typescript_microserves/README.md

 - To run the vendor microservice : nodemon/node src/vendorApp.ts

 ###
-- Test Request can be found in Requests folder
+- Test Requests can be found in Requests folder